YujiK-github/kaggle_Learning-Equality-Curriculum-Recommendations/README.md

 # Published notebook
 https://www.kaggle.com/code/yujikomi/lecr-preprocessing-considering-language
 This notebook is based on the idea that the language and content of the topic is almost the same.
-We have shown that recall can be improved by using this.
+I have shown that recall can be improved by using this.

 # CV vs LB vs PB